This Detox Hair Care Brand Is Here To Take The Free Radicals Out Of Wash Day

 Whether it’s chemicals in our waterways and air systems or the growing presence of microplastics littering the globe, the impact of pollution on the planet is palpable.
-Many of us earthlings are attempting to reduce our carbon footprint where we can; choosing to consume slow fashion, clean beauty, and reusable goods.
+Many of us earthlings are attempting to reduce our carbon footprint where we can, choosing to consume slow fashion, clean beauty, and reusable goods.
 However, these pollutants are affecting more than just Mother Nature — our bodies are suffering too.
 Air pollution has not only been tied to skincare issues like premature aging, but it can impact your locs too.
 Problems from hair loss to a flaky scalp can be attributed to the free radicals found in air pollutants.
 If this sounds gross, we have some good news: Climaplex, a toxin-tackling haircare brand, is here to change up your wash days for the best.

 Advertisement

-The affordable brand’s “reparative technology” utilizes a unique vegan formula that detoxes the hair by removing toxins and repairing damage caused by the free radicals in pollutants.
+The affordable brand’s “reparative technology” utilizes a unique vegan formula that detoxes hair by removing toxins and repairing damage caused by the free radicals in pollutants.
 The brand launched with seven products, including a moisture and repair conditioner and shampoo, strength and volume shampoo and conditioner, anti-frizz protector cream, curl-defining cream, and a multi-benefit hairstyling spray.
 Even better?
 The line of pollutant-blasting hair care is available at everyone’s favorite big-box retailer, Target, and every product in the collection is $9.99.
 Read on to learn about this detoxifying collection of tress-care that even Captain Planet would approve of.

 Climaplex Moisture & Repair Shampoo, $9.99